TosbackCgusBridge-Bot/CGUs-versions/Bravotv/Privacy Policy.md

     *   Watch What Happens Live

     What's On Tonight
-    *   New 9:00 PM The Real Housewives of MiamiEp 5: Eager Beaver
+    *   9:00 PM The Real Housewives of New JerseyEpisode 21: Reunion Part 1
-    *   10:00 PM The Real Housewives of MiamiEp 5: Eager Beaver
+    *   New 10:00 PM NEW JERSEY SOCIAL.
-    *   New 11:00 PM Watch What Happens LiveMorgan Fairchild &.
-Kate GosselinSee All Shows » See Full Schedule »
+    *   11:00 PM WATCH WHAT HAPPENS LIVE 1-ON-1See All Shows » See Full Schedule »
 *   People &.
 Blogs

-    *   Read Spike Mendelsohn's Latest Post Home is Where Spike's Business Is
+    *   Read Marysol Patton's Latest Post Elsa's Dance Moves

     Current Bravolebrities